secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 │  └─ XLNet
 ├─ ensemble2                   <- The program will create ensemble directory.
 │  └─ RoBERTa+ERNIE+XLNet     <- The program will create RoBERTa+ERNIE+XLNet directory.
-│     └─ submission.csv       <- You can find the ensemble result in this position.
+│     └─ submission2.csv       <- You can find the ensemble result in this position.
 └─ README.md
 ```